 When one has determined the "correct" tire inflation pressures for each of the motor-home tires (as a function of the "fully loaded" condition, of course) and inflated the tires under "cold" (i.e., tires haven't been driven for more than one mile) conditions; then the air pressures in the tires should be periodically checked to make sure that they retain their proper pressures.
 It is recommended that tire pressures be checked at least once a month (every two weeks would be better) and before any major trip.
-On long trips, the tires (Figures 14-10, 11) should be checked every "drive" morning.
+On long trips, the tires (Figures 14-11, 12) should be checked every "drive" morning.
 On short trips (a day or less), the tires should be checked before one departs on the trip and again before one returns home.

 Check tire pressures when they are "cold"; that is, the tires haven't been driven at all or, at most, less than one mile before being measured.
 In this manner, the tire pressure has not been increased by the heating associated with tire sidewall and tread flexure associated with traveling.
 If one must check tires that are warm or hot, remember that they will necessarily read higher than normal.
 Do not "bleed" these tires down to the "cold pressure" readings, as they will probably then be underinflated when they are actually cool.
-Don't
+Don't make any adjustments to tire pressures when the tires are warm or hot, if such can be avoided.

-Figure 14-10.
+Figure 14-11.
 Rear Tire

-Figure 14-11.
+Figure 14-12.
 Front Tire